Loveni09/micm-summer-2021/README.md

 Genome-wide association studies are used to detect the association between a certain variation in the genetic code and a physical trait (phenotype).
 The phenotype that we are looking into is chronic back pain, which we defined as a binary trait.
 Since most binary traits tend to have fewer cases than controls, the usually used linear or logistic mixed models are not efficient since they cause significant type I error rates with unbalanced control-case proportions.
 SAIGE, short for Scalable and Accurate Implementation of GEneralized mixed model, however is able to control for these high type I error rates and therefore will be used for analysis.

 ### Installing instructions for SAIGE
-SAIGE can be installed using a conda environment following this link: https://github.com/weizhouUMICH/SAIGE/wiki/Genetic-association-tests-using-SAIGE#installing-saige
+SAIGE can be installed using a conda environment following instructions here: https://github.com/weizhouUMICH/SAIGE/wiki/Genetic-association-tests-using-SAIGE#installing-saige

 ### Steps
 Step 1: